Wuhan coronavirus deaths spike again as outbreak shows no signs of slowing - Local News 8

 Royal Caribbean, one of the world’s largest cruise operators, said it was canceling eight routes out of China through early March.
 The cruise line said it will also deny boarding globally to any individual who has traveled from, to our through mainland China or Hong Kong in the past 15 days.

 Another cruise ship remains docked in the Japanese port of Yokohama, south of Tokyo.
-At least 20 people on board the Diamond Princess have tested positive for the virus so far, amid fears of a major outbreak on board.
+At least 20 people — including three from the US — on board the Diamond Princess have tested positive for the virus so far, amid fears of a major outbreak on board.

 The ship has been held at the Japanese harbor since early Tuesday, after the virus was detected in a Hong Kong man who had previously disembarked from the cruise.